 2. Application Review

-The Adoption Counselor who interviews you will ask questions regarding your residence, other people living in the household, lifestyle, and other pets you may own to ensure the best match is made.
-The Adoption Counselor will then follow up with your veterinarian if you have current or recent pets, you landlord if you rent, and personal references as needed.
-Please allow several days for our volunteers to process your application.
+An Adoption Counselor will talk with you about your residence, other people living in the household, lifestyle, and other pets you may own to ensure the best match is made for everyone.
+An Adoption Counselor will also follow up with your veterinarian if you have current or recent pets, you landlord if you rent, and personal references as needed.
+Please allow several days for our Adoption Counselors to complete that process.